~FOUNDER & COACH~

 Wishing to pass on her knowledge and help others, during Pandemic, Ingrid continued studying Fitness, Dance Anatomy and The Female Body, getting certified as a Fitness Instructor and Personal Trainer.

 What began as a love to help others and the mission to empower young dancers and women all around the world, resulted in creating BalleTonic - a platform where everybody can have access to ballet fitness education and training.

-As a dancer I learned how to work with my body, how to be confident and how to express my feelings, thoughts and emotions through movement and mind-body connection.
-I learned how to "let it all out" and I learned how important is to always stand tall both in training and life.
+"As a dancer I learned how to work with my body, how to be in control and let go, how to be confident and how to express my feelings, thoughts and emotions.
+How to stay centered in order to live a fulfilled and balanced life.
+I learned how to flow, how to be present, how to focus my mind, how to stay disciplined and I learned how important is to always stand tall, not only in class but in all life situations.

 As a dancer you see yourself in the mirror and you constantly work with that reflection.
 You always strive to become better, become more aware of your body, of your strengths and weaknesses, of your capabilities, your natural gifts and you learn a lot about what makes you unique.
 Not only as a dancer but also as an individual.

 The consistency and discipline you develop as a dancer, creates a strong "push-through" mindset and it gives you the strength and confidence you need in order to succeed in life.
 You learn how to push-though heavy and difficult situations, you learn how to smile despite of the pain and you learn how to stay focused on the goal.
 You become not only more stronger and more confident when you are in class, but you take that feeling and mindset with you onto your every-day life, no matter what you do.